jviquerat/sparkle/README.md

 ![master badge](https://github.com/jviquerat/sparkle/workflows/sparkle/badge.svg?branch=master)

-`sparkle` is a parametric optimization library.
+`sparkle` is a parametric, gradient-free optimization library.
 It is designed to provide a common interface to various algorithms, and to make numerical experimentation easy.

 Implementation of the following algorithms is planned: